I Pulled My Music from Spotify Today. Here's Why.

 9/12/2025

-Spotify was never essential to my career as my niche is composing for TV, film, and other media.
-Despite their abysmal royalties, I left my work on the platform so anyone who wanted to listen could access it easily.
-This week, I was on the wrong end of an egregious Spotify policy that has revealed the platform to be a liability for most if not all independent artists.
-So I have removed my music from Spotify with immediate effect.
-My music is still available for purchase and streaming at the other more reputable platforms.
+Spotify was never essential to my career - my niche is composing for TV, film, and other media.
+Despite their laughably low royalties, I kept my music there so anyone could listen.
+This week, however, I experienced firsthand why Spotify is a liability for independent artists: I removed my music from the platform effective immediately.
+It’s still available for purchase and streaming elsewhere.